mlcommons/ck/docs/mlperf-cm-automation-demo.md

 1 ERROR encountered.
 See detailed log.
 ```
+Note that MLPerf reports this run as INVALID because we force MLPerf to run just a few seconds for a demo instead of 10 minutes.
+The 1 reported ERROR is because the early stopping requirement failed due to runtime being less

 ## Run MLPerf vision benchmark - RetinaNet - Open Images - ONNX - offline - accuracy
 ```bash